iamsayan/simple-posts-ticker/readme.txt

 If you like Simple Posts Ticker, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/simple-posts-ticker/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.1.4 =
+Release Date: December 21, 2019

+* Added: It is now possible to use multiple posts type in a single ticker.
+* Added: `Include` & `Exclude` shortcode parameters to include and exclude posts respectively.
+* Improved: Query Input using sanitization.

+= 1.1.3 =
+Release Date: December 20, 2019

+* Added: New shortcode paarameters `css_class` & `ticker_loop`.
+* Improved: The Marquee script loading mechanism.
+* Improved: The Compatibility with RTL websites.
+* Improved: Compatibility with WordPress jQuery.
+* Fixed: Some duplicate CSS classes.
+* Fixed: Plugin settings JS Warning in Browser Console.

 = 1.1.2 =
 Release Date: December 10, 2019